Dinesh6777/Healbook/README.md

 * Special abilities focus
 * Other related conditions

 # Objectives

- - Universal Health Facts, tips habits - social sharing/likes/follows/ as per age suggestions
+-   Share universal health facts, tips, and habits for social engagement (likes/follows), tailored by age group.

- - Identify symptoms and prevent them at initial stages.
+-   Identify symptoms early and provide preventive guidance.

 -   Track daily food habits and exercise routines.

- - Track high-level foods intake and Predict protein/vitamin/mineral deficiencies every 3-6 months based on foods consumed.
-Advise diet plans.
+-   Monitor intake of key food groups and predict protein, vitamin, and mineral deficiencies every 3–6 months based on consumption.
+Recommend personalized diet plans.

- - A social system - likes, follows - Stats for tips followed and what worked.
-Verified stats with doc reports.
+-   Build a social system with likes and follows, including statistics on followed tips and their effectiveness—verified with medical reports.

- - Scan patient medical diagnostic test reports with camera and provide AI analysis.
+-   Scan patient diagnostic test reports using the camera and provide AI-based analysis.

- - Alert on necessary tests and advises etc. based on age / medical conditions.
+-   Send alerts for necessary tests and medical advice based on age and existing conditions.

- - Detect herbs/plant species with a camera - https://github.com/lobe (Machine Learning Made Easy).
+-   Detect herbs and plant species using the camera (e.g., via Lobe – Machine Learning Made Easy).

- - Personalized health recommendations.
+-   Offer personalized health recommendations:

-	 - based on age, gender, special medical conditions, Geo Location, Weather, best followed by.
+    -   Based on age, gender, medical conditions, geographic location, weather, and popular practices.

- - Trusted and verified content.
+-   Provide trusted and verified content:

-	 - curated by domain experts.
+    -   Curated by domain experts.

- - Tools to empower patients and doctors
+-   Offer tools to empower patients and doctors:

-	 - Lets say fitness tracking history, sync from IOT devices
+    -   Fitness tracking history, including sync from IoT devices.

-	 - Track History of BP readings,
-	 - Track History of Diabetics readings.
+    -   Blood pressure history tracking.

+    -   Diabetes readings history tracking.

- - Separate section for infant care and kids growth.
+-   Include a dedicated section for infant care and child development.

+-   Generate nutrition recommendations based on user profile and age.

+-   Provide a product and ingredient database.
+Upon scanning, users can identify harmful ingredients and beneficial components.

 # Where medical information comes from